Raking Leaves Calories Burned Calculator

 How does body weight affect calories burned during raking leaves?

 Body weight significantly impacts calorie burn during raking leaves.
-A 120-lb person burns about 103 calories in 30 minutes, while a 250-lb person burns approximately 215 calories in the same time.
+At the selected MET value of 3.8, a 120-lb person burns about 109 calories in 30 minutes, while a 250-lb person burns approximately 226 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does raking leaves work?